50 THINGS TO DECLUTTER AT HOME RIGHT NOW

 - Extra dishes, cutlery, glasses that you never use or are damaged

-- Out of date medicines
+- Out-of-date medicines

 - Toys that your kids have grown out of